-Olive View-UCLA Medical Center, our program “home,” is a county hospital located in the north end of the San Fernando Valley, about 30 minutes away from UCLA.
+Our program “home” is Olive View-UCLA Medical Center, a county hospital located at the north end of the San Fernando Valley, about 30 minutes away from UCLA and 35 minutes from Downtown Los Angeles.
 It is a beautiful campus at the foothills of the San Gabriel Mountains.
-The facility operates under the County of Los Angeles Department of Health Services and provides 377 beds.
+The facility operates under the County of Los Angeles Department of Health Services and provides 377 inpatient beds.
 While the current main building opened in 1987, the site has served as a hospital since 1920, first as a tuberculosis sanitorium.
 Today, Olive View-UCLA Medical Center serves the needs of low income and indigent patients as well as the surrounding middle class community.
-It is also a referral center for the ValleyCare system, and captures patients from the San Fernando, Santa Clarita, and Antelope Valleys.
+It is also a referral center for northern Los Angeles County, capturing patients from the San Fernando, Santa Clarita, and Antelope Valleys.

 Olive View has a unique patient population with wide-ranging pathology.
 This population is younger than most, with an average age between 40 and 50.
 Approximately 50% of patients are Hispanic; the other 50% are Caucasians, Asians, African-Americans and many other diverse ethnicities.
 The dynamics of the training environment translate into a rich internal medicine experience in both the inpatient and outpatient settings.
 Such favorable circumstances have made Olive View one of the most popular rotations not only for the residents of other training programs in Los Angeles, but also for students at UCLA and nationally.